symfony-cmf/symfony-cmf-docs/reference/create.rst

 in the enabled bundles at <Bundle>/Resources/rdf-mappings.
 If you use a bundle that has no RDFa mapping, you can specify a list of rdf_config_dirs that will additionally be checked for metadata.

+See the documentation of createphp for the format of the XML metadata format.

 Access control